plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * an explicit presentation name takes precedence;
 * otherwise, the form presentation factory consults the default for that role;
-* when the role has no default, installation records `jivsFormPresentation = null` and leaves the element untouched.
+* when the role has no default, installation records `jivsFormPresentation = null`; registered static ARIA for the role may still modify the element.

 ### Built-in Form Presentations